-Question: Are the new definitions of leave types the only types of leave that we can approve, or can we approve a period of leave for e.g. personal reasons that wouldn't fit under one of the stated additional leave reasons.
+Question (updated): Are the new definitions of leave types the only types of leave that we can approve, or can we approve a period of leave for e.g. personal reasons that wouldn't fit under one of the stated additional leave reasons.

 Answer: Funding can only be drawn from the grant for leave types that are either (a) within the standard terms and conditions of training grant or (b) where your institution has applied for, and been granted, the authority to charge us for "regulation leave".
-We are due to set out the process for applying for regulation leave in April.
+See Annex D of the annotated revisions of UKRI training grant guidance 2025.